-Evaluation of disclosure controls and procedures: Our management, with the participation of our principal executive officer and principal financial officer, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) (the "Exchange Act"), as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on such evaluation, our principal executive officer and principal financial officer have concluded that as of December 28, 2007, our disclosure controls and procedures were effective.
+Evaluation of disclosure controls and procedures: Our management, with the participation of our chief executive officer and chief financial officer, evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) (the "Exchange Act"), as of the end of the period covered by this Quarterly Report on Form 10-Q. Subsequent to the end of this period, the Company identified certain accounting errors that resulted in a restatement to the Company's interim consolidated financial statements for the first three quarters of fiscal 2008 (the quarters ended March 28, 2008, December 28, 2007 and September 28, 2007) and the fiscal years ended June 29, 2007, June 30, 2006, and July 1, 2005.
+During management's evaluation of effectiveness of the Company's internal control over financial reporting as of June 27, 2008, two material weaknesses, relating to the accounting for certain project cost variances and reconciliation of certain balance sheet accounts, were identified as described in our amended fiscal 2007 Form 10-K. The Chief Executive Officer and Chief Financial Officer have concluded that these material weaknesses existed as of the end of the period covered by this Quarterly Report on Form 10-Q, and as such, our disclosure controls and procedures were not effective.